 When kidney cancer or benign kidney tumors occur, it is important to document them in your family history and to report them to your physician.
 This information can help your genetics team determine if genetic testing may be right for you/your family and aids in interpreting your genetic test results correctly.

-The following risk factors increase the likelihood of a genetic risk to kidney cancer.
+The following red flags increase the likelihood of a hereditary risk for kidney cancer.

-When any of these risks factors is present in your personal or family history, consider a genetic consultation to learn more.
+When any of these red flags are present in your personal or family history, consider a genetic consultation to learn more.

 1. Kidney cancer that develops ≤45 years of age.